 Undergraduate and graduate students at the University of Applied Sciences Technikum Wien have built a digital twin of their robotics laboratory under the direction of Professor Horst Orsolits, MSc.
 Using these models and the associated data, students are able to simulate what is happening on the factory floor.
-During this session at the PTC Academic Summit, Professor Orsolits presented on the methods and uses of these digital twins in his coursework and research.
+During the PTC Academic Summit, Professor Orsolits presented on the methods and uses of these digital twins in his coursework and research.

 At the University of Applied Sciences Technikum Wien in Vienna, Austria, Professor Orsolits teaches undergraduate and graduate students in an industry-oriented environment.
 The university has a miniature factory laboratory called the “MiniFab-Lab.”
 This lab provides students with the opportunity to implement IoT and AR in projects and assignments in collaboration with and in support of industrial companies.

 “At UAS Technikum Wien, we want to show students the potential of new technology by taking them from their comfort zone to the learning zone and then to the growth zone," Professor Orsolits, MSc.

 Professor Orsolits began teaching IoT with PTC’s ThingWorx and AR with Vuforia with the goal to introduce students to the PTC platform, put them in the position to create a project with an IoT and AR solution, then present to an audience and show how it creates value.
 The majority of this work takes place in the MiniFab-Lab.
 The hands-on work with real-life intelligent manufacturing systems gets students to think before they act when they’re given a problem-solution scenario.
 Along with ThingWorx and Vuforia Studio, students were also using Creo to create computer-aided design solutions and models.